serialc/AdventOfCode/2025/README.md

 - I used an equality by accident when I wanted to do an assignment (Day 4)
 - I used a dict but overwrote values, lost duplicates that I needed (Day 5)
 - Assumptions about regular column spacing were not checked (Day 6)
+- Writing multi-digit numbers to a character matrix is bad, "10" becomes "1" (Day 7)